lpezet/java/patterns-annotation/README.md

 In other words:
 * doSomething() will be monitored by a Supervisor, throwing a TimeoutException if it takes more than 100 millis to complete.
 * Retry will catch TimeoutException and retry 3 times (default).
 If it still fails, exception is re-thrown.
 * ShortCircuit will catch exceptions from Retry and trip at the first one raised.
 After 500ms (default), CircuitBreaker will switch to half-open.
-Upon another method call, CB will call the method (a single try among many thread if any) and upon success will reset the breaker.
+Upon another method call, CB will call the method (a single try among many threads, if any) and upon success will reset the breaker.

 Installation